 The Company has adopted a formal Code of Conduct for its Directors and employees.
 The Code seeks to set the standards for dealing ethically with employees, investors, customers, regulatory bodies and the financial and wider community, and the responsibility and accountability of individuals for reporting and investigating reports of unethical behaviour.

 The Company is committed to being a good corporate citizen within all jurisdictions that it undertakes its business activities, and the Board has undertaken to ensure that the Company implements:

 Directors are provided with Board reports in advance of Board meetings which contain sufficient information to enable informed discussion of all agenda items.

 The Board has the responsibility for the integrity of the Company’s financial reporting.
-To assist the Board in fulfilling its responsibility, the processes discussed below have been adopted with a view to ensuring that the Company’s financial reporting is a truthful and factual presentation of the Company’s financial performance and position.
+To assist the Board in fulfilling its responsibility, the processes discussed above have been adopted with a view to ensuring that the Company’s financial reporting is a truthful and factual presentation of the Company’s financial performance and position.

 The Company has in place a formal Securities Trading Policy which regulates the manner in which Directors and staff involved in the management of the Company can deal in Company securities.
 It requires that they conduct their personal investment activities in a manner that is lawful and avoids conflicts between their own interests and those of the Company and contains all contents suggested in the ASX Corporate Governance Principles and Recommendations.

 The policy specifies trading blackouts as the periods during which trading securities cannot occur.